 Store reagents at 2-8°C. The reagents are stable until the expiration date if stored as directed.

-NOTE: The R2 reagent is temperature sensitive and can be affected by prolonged exposure to room temperature.
+The working reagent is stable for 21 days at 2-8°C. NOTE: The R2 reagent is temperature sensitive and can be affected by prolonged exposure to room temperature.
 Return reagent to 2-8°C as soon as possible after use.